Metropolis-Scale Road Network Datasets for Fine-Grained Urban Traffic Modeling: Experimental setup

 \section{Experimental setup}

+In all our experiments, we use a lookback window of 48 timestamps and train all models to predict next 12 timestamps of the temporal component.

 We use learnable node embeddings for road segments in addition to their static features.
-We also use additional temporal features such as day of the week, week of the year, and month of the year.
+We also use additional temporal calendar features such as day of the week and timestamp (hour and minute) during the day.
 We encode these features both with one-hot encoding and with periodic trigonometric functions.

+To ensure a fair comparison between models with substantially different computational costs, we impose a fixed training budget of 12 hours for each model and select the configuration that achieves the best validation MAE within this budget.
+Since preliminary experiments showed that the learning rate and hidden dimension have the strongest effect on performance, we tune these two hyperparameters.
+In particular, we search over hidden dimensions from $\{64, 128, 256\}$ and learning rates from $\{0.0003, 0.001, 0.003, 0.01\}$.
+This setup allows each model to use the available computational budget in the most effective way.
+The selected configurations are reported in Table~\ref{tab:selected-hparams}.

-To ensure comparability across experiments, we fix the effective batch size (number of timestamps at which the prediction is made) to $30$ across all datasets and models and adjust gradient accumulation steps as needed.
-All models are trained using the AdamW optimizer with a fixed learning rate of $0.0003$.
-Training is performed for 5 epochs, and each training run is repeated $3$ times to compute the mean and standard deviation.
+To ensure comparability across experiments, we fix the effective batch size to $30$ across all datasets and adjust gradient accumulation steps as needed.
+In Table~\ref{tab:model-performance}, we report the mean and standard deviation (over multiple random seeds) of test Mean Absolute Error (MAE).

-All experiments are conducted on a single NVIDIA A100 GPU with 80GB of VRAM.
-For models that exceed this memory limit, we try to decrease the number of model parameters --- if the model still fails after several attempts, we report \texttt{OOM} for it.
+All experiments are constrained to a single A100 GPU with 80GB of VRAM and 120GB of system RAM, and conducted in a full-batch training mode without neighbor sampling.
+This choice is motivated by the need for consistent and fair comparison between models, particularly because neighbor sampling introduces stochasticity that can disproportionately affect certain architectures and complicate evaluation.
+Moreover, given the scale of our datasets and the memory available on a single GPU, full-batch training remains feasible and provides deterministic gradient computations that improve stability and reproducibility.